Making Tax Digital

 The government says that it has listened to concerns raised by parliamentarians, in particular the Treasury Select Committee, businesses and professional bodies about the pace of change and is taking steps to ensure a smooth transition to a digital tax system.

-Changes to VAT reporting will come into effect from April 2019.
+Changes to VAT reporting came into effect from April 2019.
 From that date, businesses above the VAT threshold have to provide their VAT information to HMRC through Making Tax Digital software.

 What, when and why